 Leonard, George help Clips pull away from Mavs

-Kawhi Leonard and Paul George combined for two hoops in a nine-point, tie-breaking flurry midway through the fourth quarter Thursday afternoon, propelling the Los Angeles Clippers to a 126-111 victory over the Dallas Mavericks in the NBA bubble near Orlando.
-Leonard finished with a team-high 29 points, and George had 24 for the Clippers (46-22), who clung to the No. 2 seed in the Western Conference with just their second win in four games in Florida.
+Kawhi Leonard and Paul George combined for two hoops in a nine-point, tiebreaking flurry midway through the fourth quarter Thursday afternoon, propelling the Los Angeles Clippers to a 126-111 victory over the Dallas Mavericks in the NBA bubble near Orlando.
+Leonard finished with a team-high 29 points, and George had 24 for the Clippers (46-22), who earned just their second win in four games in Florida.

-Kristaps Porzingis had 30 points and nine rebounds, and Luka Doncic had 29 points for the Mavericks (41-30), who locked themselves into the No. 7 playoff position in the West with a third loss in four games.
+Kristaps Porzingis had 30 points and nine rebounds, and Luka Doncic had 29 points for the Mavericks (41-30), who took their third loss in four games.
 The Clippers led for the entire second half until Maxi Kleber nailed a 3-pointer with 6:41 remaining in the fourth quarter to create a 101-all tie.

 The teams were never separated by more than seven points in a first half, which ended with L.A. leading 59-58.
 Then the Clippers began to take charge by scoring the first eight points of the third period, including four points from Zubac.
 After going up by as many as 12, the Clippers led by just four at quarter's end.
 They pushed it back to an eight-point lead in the fourth before Kleber tied it up.